janwilmake/uithub.chat/README.md

 - ✓ Smooth onboarding, freemium monetised
 - Easily switch context from any URL
-- Super easy to integrate with any context by adding JSON URL (can even be dynamic)
+- Super easy to integrate with any context by adding 'Context URL' (can even be dynamic)
 - Ability to easily filter on file objects

 Non-goals: